January Term Programs

 • Trip cancellation insurance

-Applicants who submit a complete application (submission of signed required application forms) by the deadline and earn the Program Director’s approval will be provisionally accepted into the program contingent upon receipt of the Online Medical Information and Release Form and payment of the program deposit.
-The parent or guardian will receive a copy of the acceptance letter by email or regular post office mail.
-Approved applicants will receive notice via campus mail and email.
-Once a student is accepted into a program, she/he must submit the Online Medical Information and Release Form in order for their application to be considered complete and for them to be able to pay the program deposit.
+Approved applicants will receive notice via campus email.
+Once a student is accepted into a program, they must submit the Online Medical Information and Release Form in order for their application to be considered complete and for them to be able to pay the program deposit.

 All payments must be made at or mailed to the Office of Student Accounts located in Bresee Hall, 2nd Floor.